olovm/saros-eclipse/readme.md

 ### Build docker image
 Automatically run by runAll<br>
-this will take some time as it downloads quite a few things, eclipse, tomcat, etc
+this will take some time as it downloads quite a few things, eclipse, etc

 ### Create directories on host
 Automatically run by runAll<br>